Ryael/neon-shore/README.md

 While it is true that neon shore can be viewed as a start up business, the truth is that expuella has been operating under this business name while freelancing and taking on commissions, especially ones of the commercial sort.
 This provides us with a considerable budget to order products in bulk, saving a great deal and not having to worry about start-up costs as it is just the two of us.

 Of course, this does mean it'll be more work for us, but also more profit.
-Additionally, due to expuella's large following on social media platform Twitter (now known as X), we'll be able to market her merchandise quite easily as it is something her fans have reached out to us about in the past.
+As it stands no social media mock-up has been created for this endeavour, however, expuella's current existing social media accounts will more than suffice for promoting the business.
+This is especially true due to expuella's large following on social media platform [Twitter (now known as X)](https://twitter.com/expuella), we'll be able to market her merchandise quite easily as it is something her fans have reached out to us about in the past.
 Between Twitter for global, Pixiv for Japan, and Weibo for China, we'll have a huge amount of reach.
 Due to fickle algorithms and the sort, simply posting a link under a piece of art to its relevant merchandise link won't hurt the performance of the art itself, but will promote the item.

 Additionally, through collaborating with artist friends, we'll be able to promote our store to even a wider audience across many different parts of the internet.
 Combined with a newsletter provided via MailChimp, this will provide us with a very accessible audience.